Lucas-TY/Butterfly/lab-1/SetGame/README.md

 # System Requirements
 Ruby (Developed on v2.7.1)

+# How to Start
+1. Open the command terminal and navigate to the folder containing the game files.
+2. Start the game with ``` ruby SetGame.rb ```

 # The Game
 In Set, you will have a board of 12 cards by default.
 If there are no sets in the 12 card board, 3 cards will be added until there is a set on the board.
 The first player to find a set will say "Set!" and will enter their player name into the console.
 They will then enter the indices of the cards that make up the set that they found.
 If they found a valid set, they will earn a point and 3 new cards will be dealt if there were 12 cards on the board.
 The game ends when the deck is empty.